riohct/CPML/README.md

 **Version:** 1.0
 **Status:** Public Specification
 **Developed by:**
+Mohammad Golmahi,
-Research Institute for Oncology, Hematology and Cell Therapy (RIOHCT)
+Information Statistics and Technology Dept. of Research Institute for Oncology, Hematology and Cell Therapy (RIOHCT)
 Tehran University of Medical Sciences
 © 2025 RIOHCT — All Rights Reserved